 Our most significant partner in terms of co-investment is Canada’s International Development Research Centre (IDRC).
-IRDC was a model for ACIAR when Sir John Crawford submitted his recommendation to Prime Minister Fraser in 1981 to establish a centre for international agricultural development.
+IDRC was a model for ACIAR when Sir John Crawford submitted his recommendation to Prime Minister Fraser in 1981 to establish a centre for international agricultural development in Australia.
 Of all our partners, IDRC is most like ACIAR in that it is a specialist statutory agency investing in research as a form of strategic official development assistance.

 - examine agricultural value chains within food systems at a provincial or local level in 2 or more countries in which ACIAR and/or IDRC work

 - conduct foresight exercises until 2050, stipulating how value chains are likely to change given trends in labour, technology, mechanisation, climate change, urban and rural density, and nutritional requirements

 - engage private agribusinesses along the value chain to document their experiences of food loss and explore models of innovation to mitigate food loss in the long term

 - assess interventions that are currently being used at a local scale across the value chain